create_component() builds an object of class component.

 <

-> Different parameters that are used to convert a crisp spatial object from a specific representation (see more in details below).- sfg
+dynamic-dots> Different parameters that are used to convert a crisp spatial object from a specific representation (see more in details below).- sfg

 An

-.
+sfgobject.
+It should be either of typePOINT,MULTIPOINT,LINESTRING,MULTILINESTRING,POLYGONorMULTIPOLYGON.
 Other types of spatial objects are not allowed.

 Details

-object.
-Internally, it is a pair of an sfg
+The create_component() function creates a component object.
+Internally, it is a pair of an sfg object and a membership degree in ]0, 1].

-can be either (see restrictions regarding its data type below):
+obj can be either (see restrictions regarding its data type below):

 an

-object.a character vector containing the WKT representation of a crisp spatial object.
+sfgobject.a character vector containing the WKT representation of a crisp spatial object.

 a structure of class

-with the WKB or EWKB representation of a crisp spatial object.
-If the EWKB representation is used, then you have to provide the additional parameterEWKB = TRUE
+"WKB"with the WKB or EWKB representation of a crisp spatial object.
+If the EWKB representation is used, then you have to provide the additional parameterEWKB = TRUEin....a vector, list, or matrix containing coordinate pairs to be used when creating the

 It is important to emphasize that the crisp spatial object must be a simple or complex point, line, or region (i.e., polygon) object.

-That is, it should be a POINT
+That is, it should be a POINT, MULTIPOINT, LINESTRING, MULTILINESTRING, POLYGON or MULTIPOLYGON object.

 If other types of crisp spatial objects are given, an error will be thrown.

-function is deprecated.
+The component_from_sfg() function is deprecated.

 Examples